aysf/gotp/README.md

 ## How to set configuration file:

-put this into `server.conf` and set the username, password, address as your server credentials:
+put this into `server.conf` and change the username, password, address with your server credentials:

 ```sh
 USERNAME=foo